 There's nothing timid about cannas.
 Native to the southeastern region of the U.S. as well as to subtropical and tropical parts of Central and South America, they loudly proclaim their presence with large, bold leaves and wildly colorful flowers.

-In summer and fall, flower stalks (typically 36 ft. tall) bear blossoms to 3 in. across, in shades of red, orange, yellow, salmon, coral, pink, and cream; both solids and bicolors are available.
-Lance-shaped, 1- to 4-ft.-long leaves resemble banana foliage.
+In summer and fall, flower stalks (typically 36 feet tall) bear blossoms to 3 inches across, in shades of red, orange, yellow, salmon, coral, pink, and cream; both solids and bicolors are available.
+Lance-shaped, 1- to 4 feet-long leaves resemble banana foliage.
 Green and bronze are the typical leaf colors, but many newer selections feature shockingly bright striped and variegated foliage in all sorts of riotous combinations.
 Deep-colored foliage typically fades somewhat in hot sun.

 Cannas are most effective when planted as masses of a single color against a solid background.
 They grow best with full sun and high heat, forming lush, spreading colonies.
 Their leaves combine well with finer-textured foliage, such as that of daylilies (Hemerocallis) and lantana.
 Use taller kinds at the back of borders; compact sorts make good container plants.

 swamp canna, southern marsh canna

 - Native to swamps and riverbanks from South Carolina to Florida.

 - Grows 4 feet tall, 3 feet wide, with green leaves reaching 2 feet long and 6 inches wide.

 - Bright yellow, 3 inches-wide flowers.